Key facts

 Course overview

 Indian nationals residing in India are encouraged to consider the Master of Data Science (Global).
-Designed for IT professionals interested in gaining a master level qualification in emerging technology areas including machine learning, data science and AI, this course is offered in partnership with Great Learning and builds upon relevant postgraduate programs to provide graduates with an opportunity to extend their learning in data science through completion of in-depth studies at Deakin.
+This program is designed for IT professionals seeking a masters qualification in emerging technology fields such as machine learning, data science, and AI.
+Offered in partnership with Great Learning, the degree builds upon relevant postgraduate programs.
+This provides graduates the opportunity to extend their learning in data science through advanced studies at Deakin.

 Students who have successfully completed Great Learning’s Postgraduate Program in Artificial Intelligence and Machine Learning or Postgraduate Program in Data Science and Business Analytics and satisfy the entry requirements for this course, will undertake further studies at Deakin.
-This provides students with the opportunity to extend their understanding of data science through focused studies in machine learning, data wrangling, AI and applied analytics.
+This enables students to extend their understanding of data science through focused studies in machine learning, data wrangling, AI, and applied analytics.
 Students will learn how to analyse and prepare data to create meaningful insights through real-world projects.

 Read MoreCourse information